cyber-leah/grc-portfolio/Cybersecurity-in-Government-Organizations/open-data-briefing-statement.md

 ### 1. Critical Infrastructure Data

-CISA defines critical infrastructure as sectors like energy, water and wastewater, transportation, and emergency services—systems vital to national security and public health (CISA, n.d.-a).
+CISA defines critical infrastructure as sectors like energy, water and wastewater, transportation, and emergency services, systems vital to national security and public health (CISA, n.d.-a).

 Open datasets often include geospatial info (maps, coordinates) about physical assets like power plants and water treatment facilities.
 While useful for public planning, this data could be exploited by threat actors to plan cyberattacks or physical sabotage.